digi-ron/AU-Falcon-SPUD-Project/Electrical/CentreConsoleButtons/CentreConsoleButtons.md

 # Centre Console Buttons

-> NOTE: This does not cover buttons in the standard Series 2-3 dash, as they are tightly integrated with the newer designed climate control system.
+> This does not cover buttons in the standard Series 2-3 dash, as they are tightly integrated with the newer designed climate control system.
+{: .block-note}

 The buttons within the centre dash area of some models of AU Falcon use connectors that are simply known as 090 Connectors, likely manufactured by a company known as Yazaki.
 These are similar connectors to those used throughout other interior plugs within the AU Falcon Cabin in particular.